alazraq/AutoML/Report/Report.md

 **1. Kettle operating time**

-Usually, people don't use their Kettle for more than 5 minutes, the time for the water to boil.
+Usually, people do not use their Kettle for more than 5 minutes, the time for the water to boil.
 We want to check this.

 ```python
 ket = Y_train.kettle.fillna(0).where(Y_train.kettle.fillna(0) < 2)